 Camera quality is decent enough too.
 Photos aren't as balanced as those you'd see from high end smartphones, but they're good enough for those who want to just snap something quickly to share with friends and family.
 It tends to struggle a little with over exposure and, like many, has a hard time focussing on objects that are really close.

+Apple’s newest basic iPad doesn’t set the bar for ultimate performance in the tablet market, and it’s not the most exciting iPad ever made, but it isn’t meant to be either of those things.
 This new iPad offers a solid, consistent tablet experience at the lowest price we’ve seen from Apple in a new, full-size tablet.